 A long time ago, in 1984, I fell in love with Montalcino.
-I am a nature photographer and these views, that – like our poet Ungaretti said – enlighten me of immense, just stole my soul: I had to have a house here!
+I am a nature photographer and these views, that – like our poet Ungaretti said – enlighten me of immense, simply stole my soul: I had to have a house here!

-Every proposal was too big, or too expensive or not suitable… so it took ten years before my friend Carlo Vittori called me again and told me that he had found a place.
+Every proposal was too big, or too expensive or not suitable… so it took ten years before my friend Carlo Vittori called me and told me that he had found a place.
 And, recalling his words…how right he was!

-I arrived from Switzerland (I used to live there) after a six hours drive to see this shepherd under a centenary Oak taking his afternoon nap with his sheep bleating and ruminating around him and the big white Maremmano dogs running in circle to keep them at spot.
+I arrived from Switzerland (I used to live there) after a six hours drive to see this shepherd under a centenary Oak taking his afternoon nap with his sheep bleating and ruminating around him and the big white Maremmano Shepherd dogs running in circle to keep them still.
 (Two of them, mother and daughter, where so wild that they remained with me: he wasn’t able to load them on his truck when he left.
 And when I asked him a few months later what to do with those dogs, he candidly told me with his Sardinian accent to shoot them, which I obviously never did.)

 So I immediately understood that this was my place.
 The place of my life.
 The beauty, the distance from what, living there, we call “civilization”, the absolute absence of the horrible architectural slaughter of the last century that has destroyed so many Italian landscapes, the perfumes that pervade all year long this hills, the deep view on the east to Monticchiello… and Montepulciano, the prehistoric volcano Monte Amiata on the south, the near amphitheatric hills protecting Le Ripi on the west and north… all this was so wonderful…